dustinpfister/blog_posts/_posts/threejs-spotlights.md

 <!-- more -->

-## Sportlights in threejs, and what to know before hand
+## Spotlights in threejs, and what to know before hand

 This is not a [getting started](/2018/04/04/threejs-getting-started/) post on three.js, or [javaScript in general](/2018/11/27/js-getting-started/) for that matter.
 I assume that you have at least a basic working knowledge on javaScript, and that you have your feet wet with three.js.
 If not the content of this post might still prove to be a little to advanced for you until you get up to speed with the core skills that are required before hand that are outside the scope of this post.

 Regardless of what your level of experience is with three.js there is a whole lot the branches off from the use of spot lights, and at times it might be required to refresh on cretin things here and there.
 As such in this section I will be going over what some of those things might be.

-## 1.1 - The Three.js version matters
+## The Three.js version matters

 This is something that I should mention in every three.js post, yes three.js is a javaScript project where the version number is very important.
 New versions of three.js come out all the time, and when they do it's not exactly just some spelling fixes in the readme file.
 Often there are many major, project breaking changes that are made.

 The last time I edited this post I was using three.js 0.127.0 \( or just simply r127 \) that came out in March of 2021, and when I first wrote this post I was using three.js 0.91.0  released in March of 2018.

-## 2 - Basic example of spotlight use
+## 1 - Basic example of spotlight use

 When starting out with a basic example of  a spotlight in three.js, at a very minimum I would want to create an instance of a spotlight by calling the THREE.SpotLight constructor with the new keyword, and then save that instance to a variable.
 Once I have my instance I would want to change its position using the Object3D position.set method to a point far away from the origin, or position it wherever I want it to be.
 I will then want to also make sure that the spotlight is facing the object that i want to shine light on.